 Pablo Larrain has built his career over the past five years with the films Club, Neruda and Jackie.
 Each of these three works was a unique conventional narrative film, with a strong script, solid dialogues and a visual identity that fit perfectly into the story itself.
 The common thread of these works was the psychological deconstruction of the more or less known lives of socially / historically prominent persons.
 Still, when it comes to Ema, all that we knew about Larrain’s work becomes irrelevant.

 Unusual orgasmic audiovisual pulse

-The film follows the life of the title protagonist of dancer Ema - starring Mariana Di Girolamo, who additionally prepares dance workshops for children, and her husband, dance choreographer Gaston - starring Gael García Bernal, in love with surreal and symbolic movements.
+Ema - premiered on 76th edition of Venice Film Festival, follows the life of the title protagonist of dancer Ema - starring Mariana Di Girolamo, who additionally prepares dance workshops for children, and her husband, dance choreographer Gaston - starring Gael García Bernal, in love with surreal and symbolic movements.
 After Polo- starring Cristián Suárez, the couple’s adopted son, causes a series of morbidly upsetting incidents (fire his aunt’s face, kill the cat by putting it in the freezer), Ema and Gaston return the boy to the adoption home.
 As much as the physical scars of the boy’s actions can be seen, the mental wounds that Polo leaves on his adoptive parents are still much deeper…

 It is a work that sits on the verge of a surreal, symbolic of a filled dance and a very simplistic family drama with elements of mystery.
 The classic linear narrative is changed by the director for the anarchist dramatic play of visually orgasmic shots whose cinematography is signed by Sergio Armstrong and the unbearably contagious musical pulsations of the musical maestro Nicholas Jaar.